gusmith/ultimate-react-course/Notes.md

 `useEffect` to handle side effects in the render logic.
 Important not to foget the dependency array in the method.

 side effect e.g:

 - data fetching
 - setting up subscriptions
 - setting up timeers
 - manually accessing the DOM

 effect can run at different moments.
 Used to keep a component synchornized with some external system.

+List of hooks a bit used:

+- useState
+- useEffect
+- useReducer
+- useContext
+- useRef
+- useCallback
+- useMemo
+- useTransition
+- useDeferredValue

+Rules of hooks:

+1. only be called at the top level (not in conditionals, loops, nested function, or after an early return, ensure that hooks always called in the same order)
+1. only call hooks from React function (only called in function component or in custom hook).

+But React ESLint enforces these rules.